rogerhyam/repo2/docs/README.md

 If you are looking for a working system this probably isn't for you as it is very much a custom system for a custom job but you are welcome to use the code examples here.

+# Keep relationship concepts

+## Derivation

+Documents have derived_from relationships.
+A set of fields in copied from source to the derived target at index time.
+This means that, for example, 'plants' can inherit Genus and Family names from 'accessions' and item_images can do likewise.

+Documents have a rank and derivation goes down the ranks only - to prevent circularity and race conditions with reindexing.

+Derivations are used in limited and controlled ways.
+Accession -> Plants -> Photos or Directory -> Directory -> PDF.

+## Annotation

+Documents can have annotation_of relationships.
+This enables data to flow "up the way".
+For example a plant can be annotated with a geospatial point and the value of the geolocation field will be copied from the annotation up to the plant at index time.

+Annotations can't be chained or have derivation relationships - lets keep this simple.

+## See Also

+Documents can have a list of see_also links to other documents.
+Data doesn't flow along these links they are for linking to data sources that may have been used in augmenting the item during indexing.
+A plant may have a value added to vernacular_ss  but this would not contain info about where it came from so a see_also is added pointing to the vernacular name document.
+Likewise with CITES codes or red list status.

+## Annotation vs See Also

+Annotation are peculiar to the thing being annotated (e.g. and OCR of the text) whilst See Also's are common to multiple documents (e.g. the same vernacular name will be referenced by multiple documents).

 # Installing SOLR

 Following instructions here https://www.digitalocean.com/community/tutorials/how-to-install-solr-5-2-1-on-ubuntu-14-04